TARGET PRODUCT PROFILE (TPP)

 General criteria for selection of an Antibiotic Resistance Breaker (ARB):

-Each of the three products is a molecule to be co-administered with an antibiotic, to break resistance.
+ARBs are molecules to be co-administered with an antibiotic, to break resistance.
 Molecules will be selected from currently approved and available (non-antibiotic) drugs, nutraceuticals or pure active ingredients of foodstuffs acknowledged as satisfying internationally-agreed GRAS (Generally Regarded as Safe) standards, to allow rapid, safe and low-risk development.

-Three different ARBs will be selected based on the following criteria:
+ARBs will be selected based on the following criteria:

 - Primary indication: combination therapy for treatment of life-threatening infection by Gram-negative bacteria requiring hospitalisation.